Categories

 Fetal/newborn somatic (reflexive) “mind”: A developmental stage of the central nervous system, but is not included in the four human minds model because it does not support intentional, goal-directed behavior.
 The “mind” becomes neurologically available at about 8 weeks gestational age/6 weeks conceptional age.
 This “mind” becomes dominant pre-birth.
 Also referred to as the “pre-reptilian (somatic) mind.”

 Grownup spiritual mind: A developmental stage of the brain that becomes neurologically available at about 3 years of age.
 In the healthy brain this mind becomes dominant during adulthood.
 In the afflicted brain it may not become the dominant mind.
-Also referred to as the “Human mind.”
+Also referred to as the “human mind.”

 Human nature: Behaviors, emotions, and cognitions that appear exclusively, or to a much greater degree, in human beings than in any evolutionary ancestor.